seandenigris/XML-Parser/repository/XML-Parser.package/XMLAttributeList.class/README.md

 This class represents an ordered list of attribute nodes that also keeps a dictionary mapping attribute names to nodes for faster lookups.
-You are unlikely to need to use this class directly.
+You usually shouldn't have to use this class directly.